HearthStats/HearthStats.net-Uploader/readme.md

 * Tracks number of rounds played and match duration
 * Add notes to your matches directly from the uploader

+See the [Development Status](https://github.com/HearthStats/HearthStats.net-Uploader/wiki/Development-Status) wiki page for more detail about what is currently supported.

 Running Beta Builds